 Never lost my penchant for coffee.
 It’s why I get out of bed in the morning.
 Driving around if I even see a Starbucks, I am drawn like Odysseus to the mermaid.
 Then from 5 PM on it’s all about wine.
 Do not even try to serve me a glass of wine in a plastic cup (unless that’s all you have and then I will for sure down it).

 Started my own business 18 years ago and have spent those wonderful years as a keynote speaker, professional storyteller, and communications consultant.
-Five years ago I tossed co-owning an independent bookstore into the mix—Yay!
-I help people and businesses STORYTELL their way to success by crafting and telling stories that are memorable, build trust, land the sale, improve company culture, and get people to do really awesome things.
+I help people in businesses STORYTELL their way to success by crafting and telling stories that are memorable, build trust, land the sale, improve company culture, and get people to do really awesome things.
 I have a lifetime of expertise in the best communication strategies and why storytelling is your secret weapon in business AND in life—if you count the “I throw awesome parties!” approach.